Allison Transmission (NYSE:ALSN) PT Raised to $37.00

-Allison Transmission (NYSE:ALSN) had its price target lifted by equities researchers at Morgan Stanley from $34.00 to $37.00 in a report released on Monday, Benzinga reports.
-The brokerage currently has an “equal weight” rating on the auto parts company’s stock.
-Morgan Stanley’s target price would indicate a potential downside of 16.12% from the company’s current price.
+Allison Transmission (NYSE:ALSN) had its price objective lifted by Morgan Stanley from $34.00 to $37.00 in a research report report published on Monday morning, Benzinga reports.
+Morgan Stanley currently has an equal weight rating on the auto parts company’s stock.

 Allison Transmission Company Profile